Inside the geopolitical drama threatening to overshadow T20 Cricket World Cup

 It all began with Bangladesh’s withdrawal from the tournament, kicked out by the International Cricket Council (ICC) and replaced by the next-closest team to qualifying in Scotland.
 Bangladesh had refused to play any of their scheduled fixtures in India and demanded they be moved to co-hosts Sri Lanka, a request that was rejected.

-Then, Pakistan announced that they would not play their group-stage match against arch-rivals India, due to take place in Sri Lanka’s capital Colombo on 15 February.
-No reason was initially given, but Pakistan’s prime minister has since confirmed this was in solidarity with Bangladesh.
+Then, Pakistan announced that they would not play highly anticipated T20 World Cup match against arch-rivals India, due to take place in Sri Lanka’s capital Colombo on 15 February.
+No reason was given at the time, but the decision was later confirmed as an act of solidarity with Bangladesh.
+Pakistan has since reversed its boycott, confirming the match will go ahead this Sunday.

 These developments have put the Board of Control for Cricket in India (BCCI) at the centre of a dispute blending geopolitics, commercial power, and long-running grievances about how world cricket is run.